xhesjana1/Jessy-s-Journeys/README.md

 ## Creating a clone:

 1. From the repository, click Code.
-2. In the Clone selet HTTPS, copy the clone URL for the repository.
+2. In the Clone select HTTPS, copy the clone URL for the repository.
 3. Paste a link into the designated area on the Gitpod.

 ## Forking: